Eye Injuries Happen Way Too Often

 The 5 Most Common Types Of Eye Injuries

 - Chemical Burn: This type of injury often happens when a chemical is splashed into the eye or transferred from an individual’s hands.
 Fumes and vapors can also cause chemical burns.
-Finding out the type of chemical, acid or alkali, is crucial since one (acid) can be washed out more easily than the other (alkali).
-If eyes become red or blurry or do not improve after 24 hours, see a doctor.
+Finding out the type of chemical, acid or alkali, is crucial since acid can be washed out more easily than alkali.
+If eyes become red or blurry or do not improve after 24 hours, visit a doctor.

 - Flash Burn: Burns to the eyes come from sources such as sunlight, welding, tanning booths, and sunlamps.
 Protecting eyes against sunburn, Yes, Your Eyes Can Get a Sunburn, and taking precaution in welding and other situations is essential to preventing flash burns.

 - Foreign Object: An object in the eye can be anything from an eyelash and dust to wood splinters and food.
-While time and eye flushing can remove these objects, when a foreign object, such as a fish hook, actually penetrates the eye, self-removal is a bad idea.
+Time time and eye flushing can remove these objects.
+However, when a foreign object, such as a fish hook, actually penetrates the eye, self-removal is a bad idea.
 Instead, getting to a doctor right away is important.
 Also, if the eye is scratched by the object and does not improve in a couple of days, see your doctor.

 - Impacts: These types of injuries often happen in sports, and the result is usually a swollen, black and blue eye.
-It’s important to check for additional injuries, such as a broken eye socket or internal damage, when a blow to the eye occurs, so see your doctor right away.
+It’s important to check for additional injuries, such as a broken eye socket or internal damage.
+When a blow to the eye occurs, see your doctor right away.

 Most Eye Injuries Are Preventable